fourgates/leet-code-algorithms/DynamicProgramming/CHEATSHEET.md

         establish base case
         establish recursive function

+// 1.
+DS to store or compute result
+// 2.
+Recursive relation to transition between states
+// 3.
+Base Case - which case does not require DP?

 pseduo code 3 bottom-down

  create a base case(s) - sometimes there is more than one!